kytos/documentation/tutorials/napps/how_to_use_kytos_with_mininet.rst

 To run the NApps used in this tutorial, you need to have them installed on your system.
-You probably already have them, but, in case you don't, you can install them with the kytos-utils package by doinbg:
+You probably already have them, but, in case you don't, you can install them with the kytos-utils package by doing:

 ..
 NOTE:: Do not forget to enable your virtualenv, where you installed the
-    kytos projects.
+    Kytos project components.

 .. code-block:: bash